 Can You Get Denied Child Visitation in Utah Because of a Criminal Record?

 If you are involved in a custody battle, one potential outcome of the case could be that your parental rights are limited to visitation.
 Instead of having shared physical custody, you may be limited to spending a few hours with your kids on weekends or seeing them under supervised conditions.
 If courts think you are a risk to your children, you could have your custody rights reduced to visitation or stripped away entirely.
 Having a criminal record can be a serious problem that could lead to these issues, but simply having a criminal record is not always enough to lose custody rights or visitation.
-The Salt Lake City criminal defense lawyers at Overson Law, PLLC discuss how a criminal record might affect your visitation rights and your child custody case.
+A Salt Lake City criminal defense lawyer at Overson Law, PLLC discusses how a criminal record might affect your visitation rights and your child custody case.

 Can a Criminal Record Affect Child Custody in Utah?